Correlations constrained by composite measurements: The optimisation problems

 {which can be straightforwardly verified by noting that: \beq u_{\bSet} = (1,1)\ , \quad \vec{0} = (1,0)\ , \quad \vec{1} = (0,1)\,, \eeq and that \beq u_V=(\mathcal{F}_{x0}^{0}+\mathcal{F}_{x0}^{1},\ \mathcal{F}_{x1}^{0}+\mathcal{F}_{x1}^{1},\ \mathcal{F}_{x2}^{0}+\mathcal{F}_{x2}^{1})\quad \forall\ x\in\{0,1\}. \eeq } $\blacksquare$

 Optimisation Problem \ref{op:rel}, despite being a relaxation of Optimisation Problem \ref{op:orig} , still shares a common feature with the latter: they are both nonlinear optimisation problems.
 Indeed, we can see clearly in the formulation of Optimisation Problem \ref{op:rel} how the constraints feature products of the variables being optimised over.
 Solutions to such polynomial optimisation problems may be approximated by standard techniques in the literature.
 Here, we will consider the hierarchy of semidefinite relaxations to polynomial optimisation problems given by Lasserre \cite{lasserre2001global}.
-Each level of such hierarchy will give an upper bound to the solution $\mathcal{I}^\mathrm{R}_{max}$ of Optimisation Problem \ref{op:rel}.
+Each level of such hierarchy will give an upper bound to the solution $\mathcal{I}^\mathrm{R}_{\max}$ of Optimisation Problem \ref{op:rel}.

 Optimisation Problem \ref{op:rel} is formulated for the situations where the cardinality of the input variables in the Bell test match the number of settings in the fiducial measurement, i.e., $|X|=|Y|=|\boldsymbol{\eta}|$.
 However, as we mentioned in Section \ref{se:3.1}, this is not always necessarily the case.
 We will therefore next reformulate Optimisation Problem \ref{op:rel} to encompass the case of partial PRMs.
-This adjusted version of the optimisation problem will come in handy when exploring quantum correlations, {{since for example} it allows the study of Bell inequalities with two measurement settings per wing (see, e.g., the CHSH scenario in which $|X|=|Y|=2$) on qubits (whose affine dimension is $3$ rather than $2$).} {In addition, importantly, this adjusted version of the optimisation problem might allow us to make device-independent studies of the results, since do not require full knowledge of the dimension of the local systems to impose the constraint of existence of partial PRMs.} Namely, we hope that the constraints for correlations obeyed by set of local observables imposed by existence of PRM persists, regardless of the dimension of the system.
+This adjusted version of the optimisation problem will come in handy when exploring quantum correlations, {{since for example} it allows the study of Bell inequalities with two measurement settings per wing (see, e.g., the CHSH scenario in which $|X|=|Y|=2$) on qubits (whose affine dimension is $3$ rather than $2$).} {In addition, importantly, this adjusted version of the optimisation problem might allow us to make device-independent studies of the results\footnote{ As mentioned in Sec.~\ref{se:3}, in such a black-box approach to describing the states of the systems we only want to use the information provided by the correlations read out in the experiment.
+Hence, we cannot make any assumptions on what the dimension of the underlying physical systems is. }, since do not require full knowledge of the dimension of the local systems to impose the constraint of existence of partial PRMs.} Namely, we hope that the constraints for correlations obeyed by set of local observables imposed by existence of PRM persists, regardless of the dimension of the system.

 \begin{prob'}{op:rel} \quad \\ Let $\iSet \subset \nSet$.

 \end{prob'} {Notice finally that Optimisation Problem \ref{op:relQuant} is indeed a relaxation of Optimisation Problem \ref{op:origp}, in the same way that Optimisation Problem \ref{op:rel} is a relaxation of Optimisation Problem \ref{op:orig}.}